-Initiatives/Reductions for 2010- 2011 Budget Cycle Initiative/Reduction Title Amount FTE 10% Operational Reduction (Schools and Departments) Student Services Reductions - Approximately 15% (in total) reduction on Ho (\$89,065) -1.20 Initiative/Reduction Total (\$129,922) -1.20
+Initiatives/Reductions for 2010- 2011 Budget Cycle Initiative/Reduction Title Amount FTE 10% Operational Reduction (Schools and Departments) Student Services Reductions - 5% on Holdback Eligible Items and personne (\$89,065) -1.20 Initiative/Reduction Total (\$129,922) -1.20

 Standards of Learning (SOL) assessments and the requirements of the No Child Left Behind (NCLB) Act continue to present real challenges for special and regular education teachers.
 The budget reduction maintains what is required in order to fulfill the responsibilities we have to the Federal Government as well as to the students and families of Albemarle County.
 The critical challenge will be to restructure central office in a way that minimizes the impact on the level of support available to school staff and administration.